 Harry watched with mouth agape as Arthur scrambled up the stairs, keeping one step ahead of his wife and her groping hands.

 As soon as Mr. Weasley was out of sight, Hermione hissed, "Oh, fuck!" and dashed into the front sitting room.

 "What the hell's going on?"
 Harry asked.

 "Sorry, it was the only way," said Bill.

 "Pleaze, 'Arry…listen to Bill," Fleur added, as she stood and canceled Molly's transfiguration spell.
-The shift from thick terrycloth back to thin silk caused her restored dressing gown to fall completely open in the front, revealing a black lace demi-cup bra and high-cut knickers underneath.
+The shift from thick terrycloth back to thin silk caused her restored dressing gown to fall completely open in the front.

-Fleur followed Harry's eyes and blocked the threshold in between the kitchen the sitting room.
-As she casually retied her dressing gown she said, "Relax, 'Arry…'Ermione has ze situation well in 'and."
+Fleur followed Harry's eyes and rushed to block the entrance to the sitting room.
+As she casually retied her dressing gown she said, "Relax, 'Arry…'Ermione has zee situation well in 'and."

 "What are you two on about?
 What have you done to her?"

 "Fleur released a variation of her allure that affects women, rather than men," Bill replied.
-"Defense mechanism when a Veela doesn't want to be the centre of men's attentions."
+"It's a defense mechanism when a Veela doesn't want to be the centre of men's attentions."

-"Eet waz ze only way to get you away from Molly and 'er soup," added Fleur.
-The part-Veela then looked back towards the sitting room, pulled her wand, and thought to cast a silencing spell.
+"Eet waz zee only way to get you away from Molly and 'er soup," added Fleur.
+The French witch then looked back towards the sitting room, pulled her wand, and thought to cast a silencing spell.